We can help you make sense out of Medicare

 - Are you eligible for VA benefits?

 The answers to these questions will help determine what action, if any, you'll need to take regarding Medicare and whether you have been automatically enrolled.
 If you do need to take Medicare, then there is the matter of its cost, which is based on your taxable income, and then which of the Medicare-related health plans to choose.
-Those choices can be confusing, too, as you wade through more than 30 Part D prescription drug plans, ten Medicare supplement plans offered by as many as 50 insurance carriers, and as many as 25 Medicare Advantage plans.
+Those choices can be confusing, too, as you wade through the more than 25 Part D prescription drug plans, 10 Medicare supplement plans offered by as many as 50 insurance carriers, and as many as 25 Medicare Advantage plans.

 The good news is we're here to help, and our assistance comes at no cost to you.
 We'll help you determine whether you need Medicare, explain the cost and plan options.
 If you enroll with us, the plan you enroll in provides our compensation and does not add to the cost of your plan.